AppDaemon/appdaemon/docs/CONFIGURE.rst

     - No

   * - thread_duration_warning_threshold
-    - AppDaemon monitors the time that each tread spends in an App.
+    - AppDaemon monitors the time that each thread spends in an App.
       If a thread is taking too long to finish a callback, it may impact other apps.
       AppDaemon will log a warning if any thread is over the duration specified in seconds.
 The default is ``10`` seconds, setting this value to ``00`` will disable this check.
     - No